jakerella/crunch-kata/README.md

 ## Solution Information

+This solution utlizes npm for dependencies, of which there are: angular, angular-mocks, mocha, chai, karma (and all the things karma needs to connect those things).
+This has only been tested in Chrome on MacOS, but should be sound otherwise.
 In order to run the tests for this solution please first install the dependencies, then run `npm test`:

 ```
 npm install